Hayden High School (Franklin, Virginia)

-Hayden High School is a historic high school complex for African-American students located at Franklin, Virginia.
-The main building was completed in 1953, and is a two-story, "L"-plan brick clad building with two smaller one-story additions.
+Hayden High School is a historic high school complex for African-American students located in Franklin, Virginia.
+The main building was completed in 1953 and is a two-story, "L"-plan brick-clad building with two smaller one-story additions.
 Associated with the main school are two 1969 one-story classroom buildings situated behind the school.
 Hayden High School is an important site in the fight over both equalization and desegregation of public schools.
-The school closed in the 1980s, after housing a middle school.
+The school was closed in the 1980s, after housing a middle school.

 The school was named for educator Della Irving Hayden (1851-1924), founder of the Franklin Normal and Industrial Institute.
 It was added to the National Register of Historic Places in 2013.